htcondor/htcondor/docs/admin-manual/security.rst

     SEC_WRITE_AUTHENTICATION = REQUIRED

 signifies that the daemon must authenticate the client for any communication that requires the ``WRITE`` access level.
-If the daemon’s configuration contains
+If the daemon's configuration contains

 ::